Network of Aquaculture Centres in Asia-Pacific

 In this collection

-First International Artemia Aquaculture Consortium Conference and Members' Meeting
+Videos available: First International Artemia Aquaculture Consortium Conference and Members' Meeting

-The first ever IAAC conference was a free half day even held in Ostend, Belgium on 9 September, as a prelude to Larvi 2024, which ran from 9-12 September.
+The first ever IAAC conference was a free half day event held in Ostend, Belgium on 9 September, as a prelude to Larvi 2024, which ran from 9-12 September.
 The conference featured twelve presentations introducing the IAAC and providing an overview of many of the issues surrounding Artemia, including management of salt lakes habitats that still provide the bulk of global Artemia supplies, Artemia biodiversity, hatching optimisation, and aquaculture of Artemia biomass in tanks and ponds.
 Video recordings of most will be posted shortly (the programme below will be updated with links).
+Video recordings of the presentations are now available on the NACA YouTube channel.

 The first IAAC Members’ Meeting was held in the afternoon following the IAAC Conference.
 The proceedings involved two panel discussions, by the Academic Sector and Private Sector respectively.
 The panels included remote members participating via Zoom.